-Every pharmacy is trying to achieve the same goals: reliably and effectively fill prescriptions, provide high-quality patient care, and maintain a sustainable business model in which workers are pleased, and customers are satisfied.
+Pharmacies may have numbers of goals in order to achieve success: reliably and effectively fill prescriptions, provide high-quality patient care, and maintain a sustainable business model in which workers are pleased, and customers are satisfied.
 Yet, in actuality, most pharmacies follow a system in which personnel spends most of their time dealing with insurance concerns, physician follow-ups, and urgent requests.
 Although essential, offering more patient care services increases workload without increasing revenue.
 An improved community pharmacy workflow, on the other hand, can help to prevent chaos from emerging.

 Many chain stores have long lines and regulations prohibiting pharmacists from administering vaccines or medication therapy management (MTM) treatments if they are the only ones on duty.
 Therefore, many opportunities to improve care are lost.
 Pharmacists must effectively enhance and at the appropriate time.
 The time to do this is provided by improved pharmacy workflow.
 Within the pharmacy, the Smart Pharmacy Workflow System creates a dynamic, rather than static, workflow.
 The construction of an organized, efficient space and team members with the necessary skill set for their position are essential parts of this system.

 The following are the main tips where pharmacy workflow can improve:

 - Setup: It is essential to have the proper setup to achieve optimal workflow.
 It includes having a prescription drop-off “entry station” where medications can be placed in color-coded baskets according to priority.
 In addition, special cases, such as those requiring insurance resolution or physician callbacks, must have their file system.